 Peter published in a range of journals in international business, management, business administration and economics.
-He is an editorial review board member of International Journal of Emerging Markets (Emerald) and area editor (European Business) of New Zealand Journal of Research on Europe.
-His research focus is foreign direct investment, foreign entry modes, transnational clusters and global innovation.
-Peter is the author of International Business and Global Strategy e-textbook (30,000 downloads/year) and is currently working on a new co-authored textbook for Cambridge University Press.
-He published several case studies in international business (notably with SAGE Publications).
+He is an editorial review board member of International Journal of Emerging Markets (Emerald).
+His research focus is foreign direct investment, foreign entry modes, and global innovation.
+Peter co-authored a forthcoming Cambridge University Press textbook Contemporary International Business in the Asia-Pacific Region.
+He is also the author of eTexts Global Strategy: Thriving in a World of Uncertainty (tophat.com) and International Business and Global Strategy (30,000 downloads per year on bookboon.com).
+His book chapters and cases were published by Cambridge University Press and SAGE.
 Wall Street Journal quoted him on labor mobility in the ‘new' European Union.
 Peter's hobbies include hiking, skiing and angling.

 Research | Current

 Teaching | Current

 |2018||GLMI 703||Global Strategy|

 |2018||BUS 102||Business and Enterprise|

 |2017||INTBUS 201||Foundations of International Business|

 |2017||INTBUS 307||International Management and Strategy|